recursivetree/seat-billing/README.md

 The package name is `recursivetree/seat-billing`.

-You should schedule a job running 'billing:update' as often as you want the live data to be updated.
+You should schedule a job running `billing:update` once at the beginning of a new month.
+It will finish the bill for the last month.

+A second command `billing:update:live` should be added to the schedule automatically.
+It updates the data for the current month once a day.
+If you just installed the plugin and don't see any data, you can try to run it manually.

 ## Known issues
 * Characters changing corporations causes all kind of issues.